-- (eb) disagrees with any of the findings of fact in the investigation report, and if so, which matters he or she disagrees with and the reasons for any disagreements in addition to the disputed facts set out in the investigation report; - (d)c) wants to appear before the Committee in person or be represented at the hearing by a solicitor, barrister or any other person, in accordance with his/her right under the Regulations; - (ed) wants to give evidence to the Standards Committee, either orally or in writing; - (fe) wants to call relevant witnesses to give evidence to the Standards Committee and confirm their identity and either provide a statement of their evidence or the substance of the evidence to be given orally to the Standards Committee; - (gf) wants any part of the meeting to be held in private and the reasons why the meeting should not be in public; - (hg) wants any part of the investigation report or other relevant documents to be withheld from the public and the reasons why the document should not be made public - 18.4.8.2 The Standards Officer will notify the Investigating Officer of the proposed hearing date and ask whether he or she will be attending the hearing. - 18.4.8.3 The Standards Officer will send a copy of the Member's response under rule 18.4.8.1 to the Investigating Officer and will ask him/her to confirm in writing within seven days whether he/she: - (a) has any comments on the Member's response; - (b) wants to be represented at the hearing; - (c) wants to call relevant witnesses to give evidence to the Standards Committee: - (d) wants any part of the meeting to be held in private; and - (e) wants any part of the investigation report or other relevant documents to be withheld from the public. - 18.4.8.4 The Standards Officer will write to the members of the Committee, the Member and the Investigating Officer at least two weeks before the hearing to: - (a) confirm the date, time and place for the hearing; - (b) summarise the allegation; - (c) outline the main facts of the case that are agreed; - (d) outline the main facts which are not agreed; - (e) note whether the Member or the Investigating Officer will attend or be represented at the hearing; - (f) list those witnesses, if any, who will be asked to give evidence; - (g) enclose the investigation report, any relevant documents, the Member's response and any further response from the Investigating Officer; and - (h) outline the proposed procedure for the meeting.
+- (ba) wants to make representations, whether orally or in writing and if so, to include any written representations in his or her response; - (eb) disagrees with any of the findings of fact in the investigation report, and if so, which matters he or she disagrees with and the reasons for any disagreements in addition to the disputed facts set out in the investigation report; - (d)c) wants to appear before the Committee in person or be represented at the hearing by a solicitor, barrister or any other person, in accordance with his/her right under the Regulations; - (ed) wants to give evidence to the Standards Committee, either orally or in writing; - wants to call relevant witnesses to give evidence to the Standards Committee and confirm their identity and either provide a statement of their evidence or the substance of the evidence to be given orally to the Standards Committee; - (gf) wants any part of the meeting to be held in private and the reasons why the meeting should not be in public; - (hg) wants any part of the investigation report or other relevant documents to be withheld from the public and the reasons why the document should not be made public - 18.4.8.3 The Standards Officer will notify the Investigating Officer of the proposed hearing date and ask whether he or she will be attending the hearing. - 18.4.8.4 The Standards Officer will send a copy of the Member's response under rule 18.4.8.1 to the Investigating Officer and will ask him/her to confirm in writing within seven days whether he/she: - (a) has any comments on the Member's response; - (b) wants to be represented at the hearing; - (c) wants to call relevant witnesses to give evidence to the Standards Committee: - (d) wants any part of the meeting to be held in private; and - (e) wants any part of the investigation report or other relevant documents to be withheld from the public. - 18.4.8.5 The Standards Officer will write to the members of the Committee, the Member and the Investigating Officer at least two weeks before the hearing to: - (a) confirm the date, time and place for the hearing; - (b) summarise the allegation; - (c) outline the main facts of the case that are agreed; - (d) outline the main facts which are not agreed; - (e) note whether the Member or the Investigating Officer will attend or be represented at the hearing; - (f) list those witnesses, if any, who will be asked to give evidence; - (g) enclose the investigation report, any relevant documents, the Member's response and any further response from the Investigating Officer; and - (h) outline the proposed procedure for the meeting.